marcusolsson/obsidian-plugin-docs/docs/contribute.md

 This site uses the [Google developer documentation style guide](https://developers.google.com/style) and the [Microsoft Style Guide](https://docs.microsoft.com/style-guide/welcome/).

-If you see anything that violates any of these style guide, please let me know by [creating an issue on GitHub](https://github.com/marcusolsson/obsidian-plugin-docs/issues/new).
+If you see anything that violates any of these style guides, please let me know by [creating an issue on GitHub](https://github.com/marcusolsson/obsidian-plugin-docs/issues/new).